Calvin Cheng: Socio-political views

 On 28 March, former Singapore Democratic Party chairman Jufrie Mahmood filed a police report against Cheng for being an Islamophobe describing his actions as a "danger to our precious racial and religious harmony".
 On 2 April, Cheng posted on Facebook that he will take legal action over defamatory statements made against him, including Jufrie who had filed a police report against him, Reform Party secretary-general Kenneth Jeyaretnam who asked for a probe against Cheng and sociopolitical platform The Online Citizen.
-Shanmugam, during a visit to Masjid Maarof in Jurong, expressed his views are sharply different from Cheng's on the Israeli–Palestinian conflict.
-Minister-in-charge of Muslim Affairs and Minister for Social and Family Development Masagos Zulkifli also posted on Facebook that he disagreed with Cheng.
+After Mahmood hired lawyers to defend himself from Cheng's defamation lawsuit, he and Cheng decided to meet in person, after which Mahmood retracted his Facebook comments on August 12, saying he accepted that Cheng was "neither a racist nor an Islamophobe."

 On 10 April, Cheng posted on Facebook again that he had met with Ustaz Mohamad Hasbi Hassan and Ustaz Pasuni Maulan at Yusof Ishak Mosque in Woodlands on 9 April.
 He said that he told them he did not intend any attack and had spoken to the Malay/Muslim community over the previous week and had realised he should be more sensitive and not said to send people to a conflict zone.
 Cheng also asserted that other had spoken untrue statements about him and he had to take legal actions.
 Prime Minister Lawrence Wong, during a visit to Madrasah Aljunied with Ustaz Hasbi and Ustaz Pasuni, said Cheng's remarks were "completely insensitive and unacceptable".